DatGeekUKnow/rip-rename/README.md

 - Per-file analysis table shown before every rename, e.g.
   `t19.mkv  44:12  ->  S02E20-E21  [COMBINED]`.

+**Ambiguous-runtime blocking & manual pins (V2.3):**

+⚠️ **Important limitation to remember:** for shows with near-uniform episode lengths (procedurals especially — House, Law & Order, etc.), runtime tolerance is often wider than the actual difference between adjacent episodes.
+A `[MATCH]` label means "plausible duration for this position," **not** "confirmed identity."
+Duration alone cannot tell episode N from N+1 apart when they're the same length — position (disc/track order) is doing essentially all the identification work for these shows.
+Found the hard way on House S5: a file was confidently labeled S05E09 by position, but was actually S05E10 — the true S05E09 ("Last Resort") is an official 50-minute extended episode whose only copy sits out of sequence on a different disc.
+TMDb's runtime data for it didn't reflect the 50-minute length, so it looked like an anomaly rather than the correct episode.

+Given that limitation:
+- A file whose duration matches no known episode, but is close enough to episode length to plausibly BE one (not obviously a short extra), now **blocks the batch** rather than silently excluding it as "extra."
+Excluding silently would leave the episode pointer un-advanced, which — if the file was actually a real episode — shifts every subsequent file's assignment down by one for the rest of the run.
+Clearly-short files (well under half an episode) still exclude silently; that's safe.
+- **`--map FILENAME=EPISODE`** (repeatable): once you've independently verified a file's real identity (usually: watch it), pin it directly instead of fighting the tool via filenames — renaming a file does **not** make the tool recognize an episode number; filenames are only ever used for sort order, never parsed for episode identity.
+Pinned files are pulled out of the matching walk entirely (works regardless of whether the pin's target episode is higher or lower than the file's position would suggest), and everything else re-aligns and matches normally around them.
+- **Bottom line for future reference:** if a season has near-identical episode runtimes throughout, treat every `[MATCH]` with mild suspicion rather than full trust, especially right after any excluded/blocked file.
+  Spot-check a few, and don't be surprised if disc authoring occasionally places one episode's only copy out of normal sequence (as with House's extended episodes) — `--map` exists specifically for that.

 ## What it does NOT do yet

 - No auto-handling of split episodes (Case B) — no established naming